LinkedIn Strategy

 LinkedIn for Recruiters: Stand Out in a Sea of InMail Spam

-The average professional receives 3-5 recruiter InMails per week.
+The average professional receives 3 to 5 recruiter InMails per week.
 Most get ignored.
-The messages blend together: same templates, same buzzwords, same empty promises about "exciting opportunities."
+The messages blend together: same templates, same buzzwords, same empty promises about "new opportunities."

 Why Personal Branding Matters More Than InMail Volume